Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-01.md

 It builds.

-# Add and Android project
+# Add an Android project
-I am using Android because that is what I am most familar with, and it is what I use most the time for projects at work.
+I am using Android because that is what I am most familiar with, and it is what I use most the time for projects at work.
 If I get the need to use iOS I will update this, or add to it.
 For now, it is Android only.

 I use the _Blank App (Android)_ Template, in F#.
 I name it `Jon.FXam.Android`.
 Some people might prefer to use `.Droid` but `.Android` seems to be the current convention.

-I add `Xamarin.Forms` through NuGet, I also add a project refernece to my base project.
+I add `Xamarin.Forms` through NuGet, I also add a project reference to my base project.
 I then need to edit `MainActivity.fs`.
 ```fsharp
 namespace Jon.FXam.Android